DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/reference/options.md

 * ***EmitScopesAsSpaceDelimitedStringInJwt***

     Specifies whether scopes in JWTs are emitted as array or string

+    Historically scopes values were emitted as an array in JWT access tokens.
+    The newer JWT for OAuth profile specifies a space delimited string instead.
+    The behavior can be toggled here (defaults to *false* for backwards compatibility).

 * ***EmitStaticAudienceClaim***

     Emits a static *aud* claim in all access tokens with the format *issuer/resources*.
 Defaults to *false*.

-* ***EmitScopesAsSpaceDelimitedStringsInJwt***

-    Historically scopes values were emitted as an array in JWT access tokens.
-    The newer JWT for OAuth profile specifies a space delimited string instead.
-    The behavior can be toggled here (defaults to *false* for backwards compatibility).

 ## Key management
 Controls the automatic key management settings.